 Notable buildings in the town include the Church House, Market House, built in 1655 and the late-eighteenth century Gothic revival parish church of St Mary the Virgin and St Mary Magdalene (which has one of the tallest and most elegant spires in the UK) and much of the rest of the town centre, dating from the 16th and 17th centuries.

-Tetbury is world renowned for its Royal connections, with Highgrove being the nearby home of HRH Prince of Wales.
+Tetbury is world renowned for its Royal connections, with Highgrove being the nearby home of Their Majesties King Charles III and The Queen Consort.
 HRH Princess Anne also lives nearby and her Gatcombe Estate is used to host International Horse Trials.

-Tetbury is well-known for its independent shops, including antiques, vintage and interiors, exclusive boutiques and the Highgrove shop which stocks items personally selected by HRH Prince Charles.
+Tetbury is well-known for its independent shops, including antiques, vintage and interiors, exclusive boutiques and the Highgrove shop which stocks items personally selected by His Majesty King Charles.

-The lush rolling countryside that surrounds Tetbury is home to a stunning array of attractions from the National Arboretum at Westonbirt to the glorious Elizabethan Chavenage House used for many famous films and TV series, and finally HRH Prince of Wales’ unique garden at Highgrove.
+The lush rolling countryside that surrounds Tetbury is home to a stunning array of attractions from the National Arboretum at Westonbirt to the glorious Elizabethan Chavenage House used for many famous films and TV series, and finally King Charles III's unique garden at Highgrove.